mohammed9038/Mk/README.md

 ## Troubleshooting

 If submission fails, check the browser console for errors and verify that the Apps Script deployment URL is correct and accessible.
+If you see a CORS error when submitting from another domain, ensure the request is a "simple" POST.
+The included script omits a `Content-Type` header so the Apps Script can be called without requiring a preflight request.